Bebelplatz

 The Bebelplatz (formerly and colloquially the Opernplatz) is a public square in the central Mitte district of Berlin, the capital of Germany.
+Following World War II, the square was renamed after August Bebel, a founder of the Social Democratic Party of Germany in the 19th century.

 The square is located on the south side of the Unter den Linden boulevard, a major east-west thoroughfare that runs through Berlin's city center.
-It is bounded to the east by the State Opera building (hence its prewar name), to the west by buildings of Humboldt University, and to the southeast by St. Hedwig's Cathedral, the first Catholic church built in Prussia after the Reformation.
-Following the war, the square was renamed after August Bebel, a founder of the Social Democratic Party of Germany.
+It consists of a green area to the east and an open area to the west of the State Opera building, which it surrounds (hence its prewar name).
+It is bounded to the east by the Prinzessinnenpalais, to the west by the Alte Bibliothek and the Old Palace, and to the southeast by St. Hedwig's Cathedral, the first Catholic church built in Prussia after the Reformation.

 History

 Early history

+Parts of the fortification of Berlin built in the aftermath of the Thirty Years' War (the baroque Berlin Fortress) were later integrated into the boulevard Unter den Linden when the fortifications had become useless through the advance of artillery pieces.
+The site of the fortifications is visible until today, as there are no linden trees on this stretch up to the Berlin Palace on the Spree river island itself.
+The avenue of trees in the direction of the Brandenburg Gate begins where it once began outside the fortifications.

-The square, then called Platz am Opernhaus (i.e. square at the opera house), was laid out between 1741 and 1743 under the rule of King Frederick II of Prussia.
+The square, then called Platz am Opernhaus (i.e., square at the opera house), was laid out between 1741 and 1743 under the rule of King Frederick II of Prussia.
+Frederick "the Great" had planned a much larger Forum Fridericianum, but his distant cousin, Frederick William, Margrave of Brandenburg-Schwedt, refused to sell his palace, the predecessor of today's Old Palace, for demolition.
+So the king felt compelled to take this house, which was in the middle of his plans, into consideration and to scale these down significantly.
+In return, however, he forced his cousin to give up his garden and some outbuildings, whereupon the Royal Library was built, which is directly adjacent to the back of the margravial house.

+The Opernplatz (today Bebelplatz), which was a bit cramped as a result, has survived almost unchanged: State Opera, St. Hedwig's Cathedral, the Old Library Building and the Palace of Prince Henry, the king's brother, today the main building of Humboldt University, giving the square an almost complete surround of 18th-century buildings.

 On 12 August 1910, it was renamed for Emperor Francis Joseph I of Austria (Kaiser-Franz-Josef-Platz) on the occasion of his 80th birthday.
 The buildings surrounding the square were subsequently largely destroyed in World War II by air raids and the Battle of Berlin.
-The ensemble was restored in the 1950s, and the square was renamed on 31 August 1947 as Bebelplatz.
+The ensemble was restored in the 1950s, and the square was renamed on 31 August 1947 as Bebelplatz after August Bebel.